dean0x7d/pybinding/docs/tutorial/fields.rst

 This function uses all of the possible arguments of an onsite energy modifier: `energy`, `x`, `y`, `z` and `sub_id`.
 We have already explained the first three.
-The `z` argument is, obviously, the z-axis coordinate of lattice sites.
+The `z` argument is, obviously, the z-axis coordinate of the lattice sites.
 The `sub_id` argument tells us which sublattice a site belongs to.
 Its usage will be explained below.

 As we have seen before, we don't actually need to define a function to take all the arguments.